Traiteur (faith healer)

 The prayers of the traiteur that are passed down for generations through family members are kept secret to safeguard their potency.
 Kinney has one prayer in a native dialect that is untranslatable.
 The rituals involved with traiteurism are simple and time-honored, and they are careful to not transgress the teachings of the Catholic Church.
 While practitioners of this method of healing may use different ritual styles, treatment practices and prayers, there is always a spiritual component.
 Despite this, the methods of the traiteurs are purported to be able to work on a person regardless of faith or spirituality, should one be so moved as to ask for a treatment.

 Traditionally, traitement (or treatment) consists of the laying of hands on and praying over the patient in-person; in fact, many traditionalists claim that the powers of the traiteur cannot cross bodies of water or, at the least, bodies of water between traiteur and patient may limit the effectiveness of the traitement.
 However, some traiteurs are willing to provide their services even if the person seeking treatment is not physically present: according to Becca Begnaud (a traiteur from Scott, Louisiana) and Erin Segura (an instructor at Louisiana State University with specific research interests in oral history and folklore, especially women in faith healing traditions), some traiteurs are willing to pray over their patients via the telephone, and Segura described once being treated via text message.

-Additionally there is a smaller sect of these traiteur known as the Ilko traiteur.
-This sect of traiteur practice all sorts of black magics from curses, necromancy, and potion brewing.
-It is said that the Ilko traieteur sacrifice their children to maintain their power.
-They choose one child to pass down their magic too and continue their legacy.
-They are found mostly in deep south Louisiana along bayou and swamps.